Rhodiola: Etymology

 The name combines the Greek rhodon, meaning rose and referring to the rose-like smell of the roots, with the Latin diminutive suffix -iola.

 Ecology

 Dioecy, having separate male and female flowers, has evolved at least three times in the genus, and reversals to a hermaphrodite condition have also occurred, which is a rare occurrence in flowering plants.
 It has been suggested that dioecy in the genus may correlate with abiotic pollination in the cold environment.

 Uses

 Rhodiola extracts have been used historically in medicine throughout Europe.
 A number of species are grown as ornamentals, but growing them is difficult outside their native subarctic and alpine climates.

 In traditional Chinese medicine, extracts of Rhodiola plants are used for conditions such as fatigue and altitude sickness.

+Currently, there is insufficient evidence to determine if Rhodiola is effective for any health condition.